 Fund Fact Sheet

-As of March 31, 2013, the net asset value per share (“NAV”) of the Parnassus Fund was $42.97, so the total return for the
+As of December 31, 2013, the net asset value per share (“NAV”) of the Parnassus Fund was $45.86, so after taking dividends

-quarter was 5.79%.
-This compares to 10.61% for the S&P 500 Index (“S&P 500”) and 10.44% for the Lipper Multi-Cap Core Average, which represents the average multi-cap core funds followed by
+into account, the total return for the year was 34.22%.
+This compares to 32.38% for the S&P 500 Index (“S&P 500”) and

+32.46% for the Lipper Multi-Cap Core Average, which represents the average return of the multi-cap core funds followed by

 Below is a table comparing the Parnassus Fund with the S&P 500 and the Lipper average over the past one-, three-, five- and

 ten-year periods.
 As you can see, we are well ahead of both benchmarks for all periods.
 Most striking is the five-year number,

 where we have gained an average of 22.64% per year since the end of 2008.
 This is almost five percentage points per year

 Further down, you will also see a graph that shows the growth of a hypothetical $10,000 investment in the Fund over the past

 ten years.
 The graph shows that the Fund has grown more than the same amount invested in either of the benchmarks.